tejaswigowda/mediapipe-pose2bvh/paper.md

 # Future Work

 The software currently supports only the MediaPipe Pose model.
 In the future, support for other pose estimation models will be added.
 The software currently supports only the BVH format.
 In the future, support for other animation formats will be added.
 The software currently supports only the blendshapes for the face.
 In the future, support for blendshapes for the body will be added.

+The software currently estimates distance from the camera.
+In the future, support for estimating distance using the iris model will be added[1].

+Fusing multiple camera feeds to estimate 3D coordinates of the keypoints will be added[2].

 # Acknowledgements